Thursday, 15 February 2024

 A short loop through the pines to a magnificent viewpoint overlooking the River Spey and the curious red earth pillars laid down by retreating glaciers thousands of years ago.

 Uneven earth path with exposed tree roots.
 Some short steep slopes and a flight of wooden steps.

 Allow ¼ hour

 Ordiequish is also home to some of the Moray Monster Trails, our maze of mountain bike routes.
-There are exciting blue and black graded trails here, starting from the Ordiequish car park a mile back up the road towards Fochabers.
+There are a variety of exciting trails to explore here, starting from the Ordiequish car park a mile back up the road towards Fochabers.